You also don’t want to miss these other popular picks in this category:

 5. Neon Tetras (Paracheirodon innesi)

 Neon tetras are small, schooling fish that add a beautiful pop of color to any aquarium.
-They are peaceful and get along well with other non-aggressive fish.
-Neon tetras prefer soft and slightly acidic water conditions.
+They are like little jewels, making them superb tetras for beginners.

 6. Corydoras Catfish (Corydoras species)